zmartzone/mod_token_binding/README.md

 ## Quickstart

 There’s a sample `Dockerfile` under `test/docker` to get you to a quick functional server setup with all of the prerequisites listed above.
 It reverse proxies requests to `http://httpbin.org/headers` to show the resulting request headers.
-Build and run this container on a Docker-equipped system with `make docker` and then browse to [https://localhost:4433](https://localhost:4433)`.
+Build and run this container on a Docker-equipped system with `./autogen.sh && make docker` and then browse to [https://localhost:4433](https://localhost:4433)`.

 ## Application